Cement Plasticiser & Dyes

 For those going for an understated look, dyes are also available in the following cement dye pigments: russet brown, ultra black, strong white, rustic brown, nut brown, dark brown, light brown, deep buff and black.

 Most of these pigments tend to be suitable for commingling, allowing for a wide range of shades and plenty of colour experimentation.
-Not only do these products improve the performance and aesthetic appeal of your concrete projects, but they are also easy to use and compatible with all types of cement.

 Features & Benefits of Cement Dyes